 - Personal Performance (the second red bar) has a fantastic high score of 97%.
 The highest score is 100% and the lowest 90%, so we know everyone in this team is very clear on what is required of them.

 - Attention (the first green bar) is low at 63% pointing to a team issue.
 But also, everyone generally feels the same here, with the most positive person only score 70%.
-The max line score is showing 90-100% scoring in all areas other than this one, so clearly it's an area that all members feel their is room for improvement.
+The max line score is showing 90-100% scoring in all areas other than this one, so clearly it's an area that all members feel there is room for improvement.

 - Status (the third green bar) is also low at 63%, but most worryingly in the team someone has scored as low as 20%, suggesting a serious issue.
-With our Guru product you can of course view individual scores and start a discussion with that person(s).
+With our Coach121 product you can of course view individual scores and start a discussion with that person(s).

 - A final pointer - as a general view we suggest you look at both ends of the graph.
 If your 'Company and customers' and 'Personal performance' scores are both high (first two bars in the red Cognitive area) and your 'Meaning' score (final bar in the blue Confidence area) are high - then you have a great starting point.
 People understand your business, understand what is required of them, and get a feeling of meaning and purpose from the work they do.
 That's a great place to be!